-Law360 honored Mr. Sheridan with the 2012 Private Equity MVP award, which acknowledges “attorneys whose achievements in major litigation or transactions have set a new standard for accomplishment in corporate law.”
+Mr. Sheridan has been ranked as a top Corporate/M&A & Private Equity lawyer by Chambers USA 2011-2019 and recommended for Private Equity: Buyouts Nationwide by Chambers USA 2019.
 He is consistently recognized in the Washington, D.C.
-Super Lawyers list (2014-current) and recommended by Legal 500 US for his M&A work (2015-current).
-He has been ranked in Chambers USA as a top Corporate M&A and Private Equity lawyer (2011-current) and in 2009, National Law Journal included him as one of the 40 rising stars under age 40 in the Washington legal community.
+Super Lawyers’ list (2014-current) and recommended for his M&A work by The Legal 500 US (2015-present).
+In 2012, Law360 honored Mr. Sheridan with the Private Equity MVP award, and in 2009, The National Law Journal included him as one of the 40 rising stars under age 40 in the Washington legal community.

 Mr. Sheridan's representative clients include investment firms such as The Carlyle Group (Carlyle), Onex Corporation, the Canadian Pension Plan Investment Board (CPPIB) and Revolution, and companies such as Starbucks Corporation, Clark Construction Group, Kastle Systems, Accudyne, and Allison Transmission.

 Prior to entering the practice of law, Mr. Sheridan served as a law clerk to Judge James C. Cacheris, Chief Judge of the US District Court for the Eastern District of Virginia.